tiagozip/bunbuster/README.md

 Make sure it has executable permissions (`chmod +x bunbuster-xxxxxxx`) and to add it to PATH, or else you'll have to cd into the executable's folder and use `./bunbuster` instead of `bunbuster`.

+### (alternative) Compile from scratch
+You'll only need Bun.
+Install it and run `bun install`, then `bun run build.js`.
+The executables should pop up in the out/ folder.

 ## Features

 - **Super fast**: